 An angel of the Lord appears to them while they are in the fields tending sheep giving them news of Jesus’ birth.

 Christmas us upon us!
-Many of us have already been preparing our homes for Christmas, scheduling our holiday calendar of events and have probably even done some Christmas shopping.
+Many of us have already been preparing our homes for Christmas, scheduling our holiday calendar of activities and have probably even done some Christmas shopping.
+Perhaps you’ve set out at Nativity in your home or yard.

-I’d like to invite you to join me over the next four weeks for a Christmas series entitled, Do You See What I See?
-We will examine briefly the lives of those who first encountered Christ, the Messiah, the One who became flesh and dwelt among us, our Savior.
-Each of these people had different encounters, at different times and from different perspectives.
-Just as their lives were changed with this glorious encounter, Jesus’ presence in our lives should change us and our perspectives.
-It should change the way we think, believe and act in our daily lives.
-Join me for some lessons from the Nativity story as you prepare your hearts this Advent season.
+It is my prayer these lessons from the Nativity story will help you prepare your hearts this Advent season.
 You might consider using these each week for family devotions, as a tool to prepare your hearts and to read through the Christmas story, learning more about those who first encountered the Christ child who would change the world forever.
-Each week will contain questions and family activities for children of all ages, most of which I’ve used through the years with my children during the Advent season.
+Each week will contain questions and family activities for children of all ages, most of which I’ve used through the years with our own children during the Advent season.

 Do You See What I See?
 Christmas from Mary’s Perspective